-Budapest, Hungary – The Gruevski saga continues, as a Budapest court rejected the request of North Macedonia to extradite its former Prime Minister, who’s facing corruption and graft charges in his home country.
+Budapest, Hungary – The Gruevski saga continues, as a Budapest court rejected the extradition request of North Macedonian authorities for its former Prime Minister, who’s facing corruption and graft charges in his home country.

 On Thursday, the municipal court of Budapest ruled against the extradition of Nikola Gruevski, the former Prime Minister from 2006 to 2016, to North Macedonia.
 Judge Éva Várhegyi claimed an individual who was granted political asylum could not be extradited to the country he fled from.